 60-65db is comparable to a normal conversation volume or an electric toothbrush.

-While the noise levels are all quite similar at the max speed, the devices with more speeds such as the AlphaGun V6 (which has 30 speeds) has lower noise level at their lowest settings.
+While the noise levels are all quite similar at the max speed, the devices with more speeds such as the AlphaGun X (which has 99 speeds) has lower noise level at their lowest settings.

 Battery life ranged significantly.
-The Opove and AlphaGun V6 had the longest time between charges (up to 4 hours) and the Theragun Prime had the shorted battery life.
+The Opove and AlphaGun X had the longest time between charges (up to 6 hours) and the Theragun Prime had the shorted battery life.

 Some of the most expensive devices, such as the HyperVolt and the Theragun, do not come with a carry case - to get one you'll need to pay an extra $49.